Skip to main content

 Fire sprinklers have established an outstanding record of protecting property and life dating back to the 1800s, and the overall effectiveness of sprinkler system protection continues to be at a very high level.
 With the vigilance and collaboration of enforcers, insurers, designers, installers, manufacturers, standards development organizations, certifying organizations and others, the high level of safety provided by fire sprinkler systems can be maintained and enhanced even though fire challenges and installation environments continue to evolve.
 The ongoing efforts to expand the usage of fire sprinklers as a protection tool will make our world a safer place to live.

-SPLASH Field Sample Sprinkler Testing
+Field Sprinkler Testing Tool

 We test sprinklers sampled from field installations as a service to inspection authorities, the sprinkler industry, the insurance industry and property owners.